Emmanuel Kant: Filosofia della religione

 Emmanuel Kant, “An Answer to the Question: What is Enlightenment?” trans.
 Ted Humphrey, in Essays.

 Emmanuel Kant, The Conflict of the Faculties, trans.
-Mary J. Gregor and Robert Anchor, in Theology.
+Maria J. Gregor and Robert Anchor, in Theology.

 Emmanuel Kant, Correspondence, trans. and edited by Arnulf Zweig.
 New York: Pressa dell'Università di Cambridge, 1999.